What is Glass?

-From towering cathedral windows to delicate hand blown ornaments, it comes in many guises.
-Once the preserve of the rich and the elite, it is a material that is increasingly accessible to the masses.
+From immense and imposing cathedral windows down to delicate hand blown ornaments, it comes in many forms and uses.
+Once the preserve of the elite and powerful in society (ie the churches), it is now a material that is increasingly accessible to the masses.
 Using stained glass in your home can create an unusual and attractive, dynamic quality to your interior decor.
-It is something which many people may not be bold enough to use.
+It is something some people may not be bold enough to try using.
 But if you are adventurous it can really create an element of light and color that few other homes posess.